-To achieve its goals, the Public Relations Office uses a variety of communications vehicles.
+To achieve its goals, the Communications Office uses a variety of communications vehicles.
 These include: news releases; The Bulletin, the bi-weekly campus newsletter; Columns, the quarterly alumni newspaper sent to 58,000 alumni worldwide; the SUNY Cortland Web site; the Annual Report of the College Foundation; the C-Club Electronic Newsletter; ProfNet; media-related photography; and staff member service on key College committees.

-The Public Relations Office releases all official statements on College policy, handles all media relations, and markets news and feature stories to regional, state and national media.
+The Communications Office releases all official statements on College policy, handles all media relations, and markets news and feature stories to regional, state and national media.
 The scope of news handled in the office ranges from stories related to new academic programs, faculty research and grants, to announcements of upcoming events and hometown releases on student achievements, including scholarship, and president’s and dean's lists honorees.

 The sports information staff promotes the College's 25 intercollegiate varsity sports and the hundreds of student-athletes competing for SUNY Cortland.
 The staff maintains all statistical records, coordinates media relations and hometown releases, supervises press box management and produces game programs and media brochures.